Duties by Year

 UVA Neurosurgery Residency Training Program

-The program includes 42 months of clinical neurosurgery at the University of Virginia (including 6 months during the R1 year, 24 months during the R2 and R3 years, and 12 months as Chief Resident).
+The program includes 42 months of clinical neurosurgery at the University of Virginia (including 6 months during the PGY-1 year, 24 months during the PGY-2 and 3, and 12 months as Chief Resident).
 Either one or two years are devoted to Clinical or Basic Science research and one elective year is spent abroad.
 Residents in the joint NIH-UVA Neurosurgical Residency Program will spend 3.5 years on the clinical service at UVA, and 3.5 years at NIH Clinical Center in Bethesda, MD.

 PGY-2 & 3

 During these years, residents take in-house call and rotate on the